In this issue: - SAM Webinar - January 9, 2025

 |

-SAM Board Now Accepting Youth Endowment Nominations Nominations are now being accepted for the 2024-25 SAM Youth Endowment.
+Youth Endowment Nomination Deadline March 7 Nominations are now being accepted for the 2024-25 SAM Youth Endowment.
 In the Spring of 2001, the SAM Board approved the SAM Youth Endowment Fund Guidelines based on the belief that it was important for SAM to be involved financially with a cause that affected the youth of Montana.
 The purpose of the SAM Youth Endowment Fund is to make a positive impact on the youth of Montana by providing financial assistance to benefit children’s health, welfare, and/or education.
-Nominations may be submitted to the SAM office before Friday, March 7, 2025: 2024-25 SAM Youth Endowment Information and Nomination Form The criteria for the nominee is as follows: - Nominated student must be a Montana youth

 - Nominated student must be a K-12 student